-The private agents' learning process injects a nonlinear structure into the model, which may generate explosive behavior in a stochastic simulation of sufficient length for some policy rules that would have been stable under rational expectations.
-One source of instability stems from the possibility that the forecasting model itself may become unstable.
-We take the view that private forecasters reject unstable models in practice.
-Each period of the simulation, we compute the maximum modulus root of the forecasting VAR excluding the constants.
-If the modulus of this root falls below the critical value of one, the forecasting model is updated as described above; if not, we assume that the forecasting model is not updated and the c and R matrices are held at their respective previous-period values.
+Private agents' learning process injects a nonlinear structure into the model that may generate explosive behavior in a stochastic simulation of sufficient length for some policy rules that would have been stable under rational expectations.
+One source of instability is due to the possibility that the forecasting model itself may become unstable.
+We take the view that in practice private forecasters reject unstable models.
+Each period of the simulation, we compute the root of maximum modulus of the forecasting VAR excluding the constants.
+If the modulus of this root falls below the critical value of 1, the forecast model is updated as described above; if not, we assume that the forecast model is not updated and the matrices C and R are held at their respective previous period values.

-Stability of the forecasting model is not sufficient to ensure stability in all simulations.
-We therefore impose a second condition that restrains explosive behavior.
-In particular, if the inflation rate or the unemployment gap exceeds, in absolute value, five times its respective unconditional standard deviation (computed under the assumption of rational expectations and known and constant natural rates), then the variable that exceeds this bound is constrained to equal the corresponding limit in that period.
-These constraints on the model are sufficient to avoid explosive behavior for the exercises that we consider in this paper; they are rarely invoked for most of the policy rules we study, particularly for optimized policy rules.
+Stability of the forecasting model is not sufficient to assure stability in all simulations.
+For this reason, we impose a second condition that restrains explosive behavior.
+In particular, if the inflation rate or the unemployment gap exceeds, in absolute value, five times their respective unconditional standard deviations (computed under the assumption of rational expectations and known and constant natural rates), then the variables that exceed this bound are constrained to equal the corresponding limit in that period.
+These constraints on the model are sufficient to avoid explosive behavior for the exercises that we consider in this paper and are rarely invoked for most of the policy rules we study, particularly for optimized policy rules.

 For impulse responses, we first compute an approximation of the steady-state distribution of the model state vector by running a stochastic simulation of 100,000 periods.
-We then draw 1,001 sample state vectors from this distribution and compute the impulse response function for each of these draws.
-From these 1,001 impulse response functions, we compute an estimate of the distribution of the model impulse response functions.
+We then draw 1001 sample state vectors from this distribution and compute the IRF for each of these draws.
+From these 1001 IRFS, we compute an estimate of the distribution of the model IRFS.

-4.2.
-Impulse Responses
+4.2 Impulse Responses

 We use model impulse responses to illustrate the effects of learning on macroeconomic dynamics.
-For this purpose, let monetary policy follow a level policy rule similar to that proposed by Taylor (1993), with $\theta{\pi} = 0.5$ and $\theta_u = -1$ , where the inflation forecast horizon is three quarters ahead (j = 3) and that of the unemployment rate is the last observed quarter (that is, k = -1).
+For this purpose, let monetary policy follow a level policy rule similar to that proposed by Taylor (1993), with $\theta{\pi} = 0.5$ and $\theta_u = -1$ , where the inflation forecast horizon indicates that 1000 periods is sufficient to remove the effects of initial conditions on simulated second moments.